Obscuretone/obscuretone.github.io/public/posts/en/bootstraps.md

 4. **A market that is ready for the product**
 5. **A team capable of adapting as the company grows**

 The myth focuses almost entirely on grit.
-Grit matters, but it is not a business model.
+Grit matters, but a business model needs more.
 The strongest teams understand both the product and the system around it: incentives, regulation, distribution, hiring, timing, and capital.

 ## Closing Thought